 The Black Academic Scholarship Fund (BASF) has been active in the community since 1991.
-Its main goal is to provide scholarships to visible minority students who are actively pursuing a course of study at an accredited institution.
+Its main goal is to provide scholarships to students from the Black community who are actively pursuing a course of study at an accredited institution.
 The objective is to enhance the economic status of the community by providing more opportunities for students to achieve their educational goals.

 The organization received its Letters Patent dated March 13, 1996 with the Registered Charity No. 89440 6396 RR0001.
 This facilitates the provision of tax receipts to contributors.

 The Fund collaborates with other organizations in order to identify internships, support the networking process, provide career advice, and offer career counselling services on a one-to-one basis when needed.
 In addition, it sponsors Youth Programs directed by creditable organizations.